The Frozen North: Plot

-The neighbors leave on a sled for a new, even more bleak northerly location.
-Keaton gets a "car" (a cross between a dog sled and an early automobile, with an engine) driven by a friend to follow them, but it breaks down, so he has to hail a passing "taxi" (a horse drawn sled with upholstery).
+The neighbors leave on a dogsled.
+Keaton gets a "car" driven by a friend (Joe Roberts) to follow them, but it breaks down, so he has to hail a passing taxi (a horse drawn sleigh).
 The taxi is stopped by a traffic warden (riding a classic Harley-Davidson motorcycle frame mounted on skis driven by a pusher propeller - an actual mode of transport, not a joke for the film), but they get away: Keaton is up to his old tricks—he flips the propeller around to reverse the thrust, so after they drive off in the middle of the traffic stop, the officer goes backward into a lake when he restarts his engine to chase them.
-Near the north pole (sign: North Pole, 3 miles south; perhaps it means North Pole, Alaska?), he and Roberts find a hotel-like igloo with wall-hangings of a stag's head and a guitar.
-In a gag Keaton tries to hang his hat on a stag head antler but it falls off.
-They attempt to survive by fishing in the manner of the Eskimos.
-Keaton makes snow-shoes from guitars and attempts to catch fish using tinned sardines as bait, but just creates trouble—he first falls through the ice and then tries to fish—but the only things he "catches" are another fisherman's strung fish and the other fisherman himself.
+Three miles north of North Pole, Keaton and Roberts find a hotel-like igloo with wall-hangings of a stag's head and a guitar.
+They attempt to survive by fishing in the manner of the Eskimos, but fail when Keaton catches a fellow fisherman and his meager catch is eaten by a bear.